AstarNetwork/astar-docs/docs/nodes/node-commands.md

             Always accept connecting to private IPv4 addresses (as specified in [RFC1918](https://tools.ietf.org/html/rfc1918)).
 Enabled by default for chains marked as "local" in their chain specifications, or when `--dev` is passed

+        --blocks-pruning <COUNT>
+            Specify the number of finalized blocks to keep in the database

         --bob
             Shortcut for `--name Bob --validator` with session keys for `Bob` added to keystore